-Net cash used in operating activities was \$39.1 million, \$34.7 million, and \$22.6 million in 2016, 2015, and 2014, respectively.
-Net cash used in operating activities in 2016 of \$39.1 million consisted of net loss of \$76.0 million less non-cash adjustments of \$32.1 million, plus net change in assets and liabilities of \$4.8 million.
+Net cash used in operating activities in 2016 was \$39.1 million and consisted of net loss of \$76.0 million less non-cash adjustments of \$32.1 million, plus net change in assets and liabilities of \$4.7 million.
 Non-cash items primarily included stock-based compensation expense of \$13.9 million, amortization of developed technology of \$11.2 million, and depreciation and amortization of \$6.7 million.
 The net change in assets and liabilities was primarily driven by a decrease in accounts receivable, offset by an increase in inventory and a decrease in accounts payable.

-Net cash used in operating activities in 2015 of \$34.7 million consisted of net loss of \$53.3 million less non-cash adjustments of \$26.9 million, plus net change in assets and liabilities of \$8.2 million.
+Net cash used in operating activities in 2015 was \$34.7 million and consisted of net loss of \$53.3 million less non-cash adjustments of \$26.9 million, plus net change in assets and liabilities of \$8.3 million.
 Non-cash items primarily included stock-based compensation expense of \$16.8 million, amortization of developed technology of \$11.2 million, and depreciation and amortization of \$4.9 million, partially offset by a \$4.0 million gain on escrow settlement and \$2.3 million gain from the sale of investment in Verinata.
 The net change in assets and liabilities was primarily driven by an increase in inventory and accounts receivable, offset by a net decrease in liabilities.